-- Review: PHARMAC reviews and evaluates the evidence, including others' submissions on the same medicine or medical device.
+- Review: PHARMAC reviews and evaluates the evidence, including others' submissions on the same medicine.

 - Advice: PHARMAC receives recommendations from independent clinical experts from across New Zealand's healthcare sector who sit on the Pharmacology and Therapeutic Advisory Committee (PTAC) and its subcommittees.

 - Assess: PHARMAC considers the clinical advice and assesses the medicine.
 Reasearch and economic analysis take place.

 - Compare options: PHARMAC compares and ranks medicines, high to low.

 - Prioritise: A prioritised list of medicines for funding is created.

 - Identify: PHARMAC identifies which medicines on the list to take forward.